352 pages | 16th April, 2024 | Non-fiction | Biological Sciences

 A NATIONAL BOOK CRITICS CIRCLE AWARD FINALIST

-Over the last half-billion years, there have been Five mass extinctions, when the diversity of life on earth suddenly and dramatically contracted.
-Scientists around the world are currently monitoring the sixth extinction, predicted to be the most devastating extinction event since the asteroid impact that wiped out the dinosaurs.
+Over the last half a billion years, there have been five mass extinctions, when the diversity of life on earth suddenly and dramatically contracted.
+Scientists around the world are currently monitoring the Sixth Extinction, predicted to be the most devastating extinction event since the asteroid impact that wiped out the dinosaurs.
 This time around, the cataclysm is us.

 "[The Sixth Extinction] is a wonderful book, and it makes very clear that big, abrupt changes can happen; they're not outside the realm of possibility.
 They have happened before, they can happen again."